nicholaswilde/solar-battery-charger/docs/configuration.md

 ```

 !!! note
-    Make sure the baud rate matches the `BAUDE_RATE` in the sketch!
+    Make sure the baud rate matches the `BAUDE_RATE` in the config.h!

 The `recharge` mode is the default mode during boot.